Cloud Services Due Diligence Checklist

 Cloud adoption is no longer simply a technology decision.
 Because checklist requirements touch on every aspect of an organization, they serve to convene all key internal decision-makers—the CIO and CISO as well as legal, risk management, procurement, and compliance professionals.
 This will increase the efficiency of the decision-making process and ground decisions in sound reasoning, thereby reducing the likelihood of unforeseen roadblocks to adoption.
 In the case of Convergent Computing, a San Francisco-based IT consulting firm, they used the checklist to bring consensus to an otherwise chaotic decision process and reduced the decision cycle from a six-month process down to six weeks.

-- Exposes key discussion topics for decision-makers at the beginning of the cloud adoption process.
+Highlights key discussion topics for decision-makers at the beginning of the cloud adoption process.

-- Helps organizations identify any potential issues that could affect a cloud project.
+The checklist helps organizations identify any potential issues that could affect a cloud project.

 Frequently asked questions